 For people who received radiation therapy as the main treatment for prostate cancer, BCR is defined as a normal testosterone level and a PSA value more than 2.0 ng/mL plus the lowest PSA value reached after the treatment with radiation therapy (this is called “nadir PSA”).
 Treating BCR after radiation therapy is more difficult.
 Treatment options can include surgery, called “salvage radical prostatectomy,” or cryosurgery, called “salvage cryotherapy” (see “Focal therapies,” above).
 You are encouraged to discuss the treatment options with the health care team.

 ADT may be recommended, especially if other local treatments are not possible.
-If ADT is going to be used to treat high-risk BCR, ASCO recommends intermittent ADT (see above).
+For individuals with a high risk of metastasis, treatment with enzalutamide may be an option, regardless of whether the cancer was treated with prostatectomy or radiation therapy.
+If ADT is going to be used alone to treat the BCR, intermittent ADT may be an option.